celso-alexandre/simple-shop-manager/README.md

 - [ ] Allow to register a new product on sale
 - [ ] Stock management
    - [ ] Allow to adjust stock on sale
+   - [ ] Arrival of new product (allow to quickly increment balance of multiple products at once)

 ## Screenshots
 ### Sale